mjt-books/python-book/chapters/chapter-19.md

 3. Introduce experiment tracking tools (from “just TensorBoard” up to MLflow/W&B-style services).
 4. Talk about artifacts: where model checkpoints and related files live and how they link back to runs.

+Where relevant, we’ll explicitly distinguish **minimum viable** patterns that work in CPU-only, laptop-scale environments from **optional enhancements** that shine on shared clusters or multi-user setups.

 ### 1. Decide what to measure

 Before choosing tools, decide which signals you care about.
 For most training pipelines, the core buckets are: